Violation of Diagonal Non-Invasiveness: A Hallmark of Non-Classical Memory Effects: Introduction

 Given the previous advances in the characterization of open system dynamics, it is compelling to find out if there exist any general relationship between measurement invasiveness and the presence of memory effects.
 Relevant progresses along these lines were performed previously~\cite {diogo,ali,shao,plenio}.
 However, not any clear boundary in the properties of measurement invasiveness seems to be defined by the presence or absence of memory effects in the system dynamics, regardless of which definition is adopted.
 Therefore, a criterion of broad applicability that allows relating measurement invasiveness with the properties of the system dynamics, Markovian or non-Markovian, is still lacking.

-The aim of this work is to establish under which conditions a clear and general relationship between measurement invasiveness and the presence of non-classical memory effects can be established.
-It provides a fundamental step forward in the understanding and characterization of measurement processes in open quantum system dynamics.
-The main theoretical ingredient is based on a diagonal non-invasiveness (DNI) of Markovian dynamics, which applies when the measurement observable commutates with the (pre-measurement) system density matrix.
+The aim of this work is to establish under which conditions a clear and general relationship between measurement invasiveness and the presence of memory effects in open quantum systems can be established.
+The main theoretical ingredient of the present approach is a diagonal non-invasiveness (DNI) of Markovian dynamics, which applies when the measurement observable commutates with the (pre-measurement) system density matrix.
 Therefore, the observable and system state are \textit{diagonal} in the same basis of states.
-In contrast, (quantum) memory effects, as defined in operational approaches~\cite {modi,budiniCPF}, break the previous condition.
+Under this condition, memoryless (Markovian) quantum dynamics behaves as classical systems (lack of measurement invasiveness).
+Thus, violations of DNI are only observed in presence of memory effects, which consistently are classified as \textit{non-classical}.
 An operational scheme, based on performing three consecutive system measurement processes, allow to witnessing these properties.
-Furthermore, this approach enables us to establish under which conditions violations of LGI can be related to the presence of non-classical memory effects.
+Furthermore, the developed approach enables us to establish under which conditions violations of LGI can be related to the presence of non-classical memory effects.

-We demonstrate that the above results apply to non-Markovian dynamics derived from unitary system-environment ($s$-$e$) interactions and stochastic Hamiltonian models (see Appendix~\ref{SEInteraction}).
-The approach also applies to a broad class of \textquotedblleft non-unitary $s$-$ e$ coupling models\textquotedblright\ (bipartite Lindblad equations).
-Nevertheless, in this case it is also possible to find a specific group of quantum dynamics, termed as superclassical, which are capable of inducing memory effects but consistent with a classical non-invasive structure (such as defined in the present contribution).
-This case is characterized in the manuscript~\cite{super}, where in addition the classicality notion (in presence of memory effects) that emerges from the present approach is compared with other operational~\cite{plenio} and non-operational~\cite {horoNoMark} definitions recently introduced in the literature.
+We demonstrate that the above relation between (operationally defined~\cite {budiniCPF}) memory effects and measurement invasiveness apply to non-Markovian dynamics derived from unitary system-environment ($s$-$e$) interactions and stochastic Hamiltonian models (see Appendix~\ref {SEInteraction}).
+The approach also applies to a broad class of \textquotedblleft non-unitary $s$-$e$ coupling models\textquotedblright\ (bipartite Lindblad equations).
+Nevertheless, in this case it is also possible to find a specific group of quantum dynamics, termed as superclassical, which are capable of inducing memory effects but consistently with a classical non-invasive structure, that is, DNI is fulfilled in presence of memory effects.
+This case is characterized in detail in an accompanying paper~\cite{super}, where in addition the classicality notion (in presence of memory effects) that emerges from the present approach is compared with other operational (measurement based)~\cite {plenio} and non-operational~\cite{horoNoMark} definitions recently introduced in the literature.